 - When business rules change, when regulations change, when competitive forces change would it be easier and cheaper to train a human resource than a bot?
 How significant is the impact?

 Ask these type of questions for every process you think that needs automation or will benefit for a digital workforce.
-Develop a heat map/cost benefit matrix that shows the TCO of digitization per process and goals/impact with time line.
+Develop a heat map/cost-benefit matrix that shows the TCO of digitization per process and goals/impact with the timeline.